s-ccs/unfold_duration/typst-paper2/main.typ

 #figure(
   image("assets/20241121ResultsFigure_noNoise.svg", width: 100%),
-  caption: [Normalized mean squared error results for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) in different simulation settings without added noise.
+  caption: [Normalized mean squared error results for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) in different simulation settings.
 Black line (y-value one) indicated results from classical averaging; MSE of zero indicated perfect estimation of the ground truth.
 (A) Results when a duration effect,  but no overlap is simulated.
 The spline strategies outperform the other strategies.
 (B) Results when no duration effect and no overlap were simulated, but duration effects were still estimated.
 Little overfit is visible here.
-(C) Results when duration effects were simulated, and signals overlap, and overlap correction is used for modeling.
+(C) Results when duration effects were simulated, signals overlap, and overlap correction was used for modeling.
 No interaction between duration modeling and overlap correction was observed on the MSE performance.
-(D) Results when duration was not simulated, and signals overlap.], )
+(D) Results when duration effect was not simulated, and signals overlap, and results are overlap-corrected.], )

 #figure(
   image("assets/20240923ShapeDistributionEffectNoNoise_B.svg", width: 100%),
   caption: [Normalized mean squared error results for the four tested models in simulations without noise (including duration as: linear, categorical, 5-spline, 10-spline variable) between shapes (A-C) and duration distributions (color pairs).
 Black line (y-value one) indicated results from classical averaging; MSE of zero indicated perfect estimation of the ground truth.
-Parameter settings for all panels: duration affects shape; overlap simulated; overlap corrected/ modeled.], )
+Parameter settings for all panels: duration affects shape; overlap simulated; overlap-corrected/ modeled.], )

 #pagebreak()